 Angela Brown personifies the ideal soprano: sheer vocal power; luxurious finesse; and shimmering, high pianissimos.
 With a charming personality larger than life, she unites opera, pops, and gospel in one sensational voice and has graced the leading opera and symphonic stages across six continents.
 A featured artist on the two-time Grammy Award® winning recording “Ask Your Mama,” Angela’s international reputation continues to grow.

 Her highly successful Metropolitan Opera debut in the title role of Aida captured instant attention from international print and broadcast media and catapulted Angela onto the world’s prestigious opera and symphonic stages.
 Headlines from The New York Times read: “At last an Aida,” and CBS Weekend News proclaimed: “the future of opera has arrived!” followed by features on the front page of The New York Times, on CNN, in Oprah Magazine, Essence Magazine, Ebony Magazine, Classical Singer, Reader’s Digest, and Psychology Today.

 Recent new milestones for Angela include singing on the Grammy Award®-winning recording of “Ask Your Mama,” composer Laura Karpman’s setting of the poem by Langston Hughes of the same title and co-starring in the new American opera, Charlie Parker’s Yardbird in the 2015 world-premiere performance with Opera Philadelphia.
-She reprised the role of Addie Parker in historic performances at The Apollo in New York City in April 2016 and will repeat for Lyric Opera of Chicago, Madison Opera, and in London at The Hackney Empire in 2017.
+She reprised the role of Addie Parker in historic performances at The Apollo in New York City in 2016, for Lyric Opera of Chicago and Madison Opera, and in London at The Hackney Empire in 2017.
 In early 2020, Angela sang Addie for Seattle Opera and and performed her outreach show Opera…from a Sistah’s Point of View in Portland, Atlanta, Indianapolis, and Seattle.
 Cincinnati Opera and Opera Birmingham are co-producing a virtual performance of Opera…from a Sistah’s Point of View to be released in January 2021.
 She is featured in the Marian Anderson documentary, Voice of Freedom, on PBS’s American Experience airing in February 2021.